Synthesizing MR Image Contrast Enhancement Using 3D High-resolution ConvNets: Materials and Methods

 \subsection{Model Architecture}

 Let $\mathbf{X}=[\mathbf{X}_{T1};\mathbf{X}_{T2};\mathbf{X}_{ADC}]\in\mathbb{R}^{h\times w\times d \times 3}$ denote the MRI sequences with three MRI scans, and $\mathbf{Y}\in\mathbb{R}^{h\times w\times d \times 1}$ denote the contrast-enhanced T1 sequence.
 To synthesize the CE-T1 sequences from the non-enhanced MRI scans, a 3D FCN model is designed to work as a non-linear mapping function $f_{\bm\theta}$, such that $f_{\bm\theta}: \mathbf{X}\rightarrow\mathbf{Y}$, where $\bm\theta$ is the model parameter to be learned.
 As shown in Fig. \ref{fig2}, the introduced 3D FCN generator is composed of stacked 3D convolutional layers, batch normalization layers, and non-linear activation layers.
-The first stage is a stem network and is composed of three individual FCN branches which handle different input modalities.
+The first stage is a stem network \cite{sun2019deep} which is composed of three individual FCN branches that used to handle different input modalities.
 The resulting feature maps corresponding to different modalities are then fused by concatenation.
 Following the stem net are repeated multi-resolution subnetworks with generation multi-scale fusion stages.
 We start from a high-resolution subnetwork in the second stage and add high-to-low resolution subnetworks one-by-one gradually.
 Specifically, in the second stage, a $3\times 3\times 3$ convolution with stride 2 is used to obtain the $2\times$ downsampling feature maps.
 In the third stage, $4\times$ downsampling feature maps are obtained from the higher resolution feature maps.
 As a result, we have three different resolution feature maps for different subnetworks, which corresponds to multiple-scale information.
 To fuse the multi-resolution information comprehensively, multi-scale fusion stages are introduced, which ensure multi-resolution information exchange across different parallel subnetworks.
 Specifically, in the 3rd and 4th stages, different subnetworks aggregate the feature maps from the other parallel subnetworks.
 During the multi-scale fusion stages, upsample and downsample operators are utilized to match the size of the feature maps in different subnetworks.
 In the last stage, feature maps from different branches are fused by concatenation, and a ResBlock is utilized to obtain the final CE-T1.
-As illustrated in Fig. \ref{fig2}, the FCN module consists of four ResBlocks and each ResBlock is composed of two "Conv-BN-Relu" layers.
-The widths (number of feature maps) of the three parallel subnetworks are 64, 128, and 256.
-Detailed information regarding the model architecture can be seen in our source code, which is available at \url{https://github.com/chenchao666/Contrast-enhanced-MRI-Synthesis}.